VadimDmitr/vadimdmitr.github.io/README.md

 “Skills” section with the following: Level-two heading with List of skills in a flex layout (inserted via JavaScript).

-“Projects” section with :  List of public repositories retrieved from GitHub API via Fetch.
+“Projects” section with :  List of public repositories retrieved from GitHub API via Fetch in a grid layout.
 My working links in my Projects section that redirect us to my GitHub repositories.

 Social media links (LinkedIn, GitHub).
 Social media links redirect to my social media accounts.